 - Is encryption required to safely execute this action?

-Though it sounds like a headache, the cybersecurity market has produced many valuable services which simplify this type of authentication and bridge the gap between mobility and security in compelling ways.
+Though it sounds like a headache, the cyber security market has produced many valuable services which simplify this type of authentication and bridge the gap between mobility and security in compelling ways.
+Let's explore them.

 1. Cloud-based Active Directory